-The trend suggests that rates have increased in the most recent few weeks across all age groups.
+The trend is uncertain in the most recent week across all age groups.

 It should be noted that there is very high uncertainty around these trends due to the relatively smaller number of people included in this analysis, so caution should be taken in interpreting the results.
 In addition, caution should be taken in over-interpreting any small movements in the latest trend.